 The Program also sponsors several group gatherings for the host and their students/scholars, like a Fall Reception, Mid-Winter Dinners and a Brunch.

-International graduate students and scholars can register at any point throughout the year to join the Host Program.
+International graduate students and scholars can register at any point throughout the year to join the Host Family Program.